 Plastic bag bans can help pave the way for everyone using eco-friendly bags and boxes.
 A single bag can be used as many as 371 times before needing to be replaced.

 If everyone used reusable and eco-friendly bags, we could eliminate or drastically reduce litter while saving marine life.

 How Retailers are Using Eco-Friendly Bags and Boxes in the Marketplace

 The eco-friendly trend has moved beyond consumers.
-Retailers are also doing their part to minimize their impact on the environment by using eco friendly retail packaging, boxes and bags.
+Retailers are also doing their part to minimize their impact on the environment by using eco-friendly retail packaging, boxes, and bags.

 Eco-friendly packaging is biodegradable and can be:

-Some packaging can be reused in its original form, while others will decompose in an environmentally-friendly way or recycled.
+Some packaging can be reused in its original form, while others will decompose in an environmentally-friendly way or be recycled.

 Many retailers are also using packaging made of 100% recycled materials or materials that are easier on the environment, like soy-based ink.